arjunsinghy96/dyte-video-shopping-sample/BLOG.md

 }
 ```

-Next, lets add the `@tailwind` directives for each of Tailwind’s layers to your `./src/index.css` file.
+Next, let's add the `@tailwind` directives for each of Tailwind’s layers to your `./src/index.css` file.
 Import this css file in `./src/main.tsx` as `import ./index.css`

 ### Installing Dyte SDK and other dependencies.